magore/hp85disk/README.md

     * NOTE: The file paths can include subdirectory paths in the file name.
 This permits using multiple folders

 ## Note about LIF images and [sdcard/hpdisk.cfg](sdcard/hpdisk.cfg) disk definitions
-  * To create/modify or update **LIF** images see the section on the LIF utilities supplied with teh emulator
+  * To create/modify or update **LIF** images see the section on the LIF utilities supplied with the emulator
   * It is important that the **LIF** image size match the disk definitions
     * The emulator gets the hard limits for  disk using [sdcard/hpdisk.cfg](sdcard/hpdisk.cfg)
       * The attached computer requests these disk details from the emulator